SagaeHaruki/SGameScripts/README.md

 [Dec.
 7, 2023]
 - Fix the Curves of the animator for the IK System (Not included in this package)
 - Adjust some part of the IK System
+- Added movement & jump detection for the ik system to stop the player from staying at the ground

 <h1>Previous Changes</h1>